nashirag/ProteoML/README.md

 **NOTE:** If you’ve supplied ProteoML with Secondary Scores in the training dataset, as well as the experimental dataset (indicate the column via the Secondary Score dropdown menu), then you may select the “Meta Machine Learning Model” box.
 When your scores are output by ProteoML, both the primary/base ML model and secondary ML model scores will be output together with the ensemble ML model score.
 There is no need to re-run the scoring with the Basic Machine Learning Model to retrieve those scores.

-**NOTE:** Regardless of the cutoff score supplied, the primary and/or secondary and ensemble ML scores will be output.
-The cutoff score defines the Final ML Classification column output in the save file (greater than cutoff = 1, less than = 0).
+**NOTE:** Regardless of the threshold supplied, the primary and/or secondary and ensemble ML scores will be output.
+The threshold defines the Final ML Classification column output in the save file (greater than threshold = 1, less than = 0).

 **NOTE:** A pre-uploaded dataset exists of which features have been pre-generated— Surface Exposed Sites – Lysine (MethylSight kme Scoring) under the Select a Dataset dropdown menu.
 This dataset contains the surface exposed lysine proteome, however it is limited to peptides 15 AA in length.
 Other datasets with variable lengths will be populated soon.